AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-assets.md

 ---

 # Assets
 The Assets API allows you to create, read, update, and delete assets.
 The asset feature supports the HTTP entity tag(ETag) and If-Match for conditional requests.When a `GET` call is performed, the HTTP response header includes an Etag which indicates what version of the asset resource will be retrieved. #### Example Etag Response Header This is version 7 of a particular asset. ``` Etag: "7" ``` To edit or delete the asset, specify If-Match in the HTTP request header when calling `DELETE` or `PUT`. #### Example If-Match Response Header Modify or delete only if the current asset matches version 7.
 Otherwise, do not perform this operation.If this condition fails, return a 412. ``` If-Match : "7" ``` Note: If-Match is optional.
-If you want to delete or modify an asset regardless of the asset version, do not specify an If-Match..
+If you want to delete or modify an asset regardless of the asset version, do not specify an If-Match...

 ## `Get Asset Owner`